yellowbean/absbox-doc/docs/source/modeling.rst

 Prepayment Penalty
 """"""""""""""""""""""
-If ``Prepayment Penalty`` was modeled and any prepayment will be yield extra cashflow to the pool.
+If ``Prepayment Penalty`` was modeled and any prepayment will be yield extra cashflow from the pool.

 ``prepayPenalty``